This post contains affiliate links. Please read our disclosure policy.

 • Reduce heat to low, allowing the stew to simmer for an hour and a half.

-• When the vegetables are soft, stir in corn and let it sit for 15 minutes before serving.
+• When the vegetables are soft, stir in corn and let it sit for 15 minutes. (remove the bay leaf before serving)

 Nutrition